Innovative Approaches in Soil Carbon Sequestration Modelling for Better Prediction with Limited Data

-The statistical methods used by \citet{clifford} can be computationally burdensome, especially for more complex models such as some models we consider in this study.
-In addition, differences between the various soil carbon pools (DPM, RPM, HUM, BIO and IOM) are ignored in \citet{clifford}.
-More recent studies consider the interactions of microbes in a microbially-based SOC model (SOMic version 1.0) \citep{woolf2019microbial}.
-Other studies compare the fit of linear and non-linear soil biogeochemical models (SBMs) using data assimilation with soil respiration data sourced from a meta-analysis of soil warming studies \citep{bg-17-4043-2020}.
+The statistical methods used by Clifford et al. \cite{clifford} can be computationally burdensome, especially for more complex models such as some of the models we consider in this study.
+In addition, differences between the various soil carbon pools (DPM, RPM, HUM, BIO and IOM) are ignored in Clifford et al. \cite{clifford}.
+Gurung et al. \cite{gurung2020bayesian} identify the most important DayCent model parameters through a global sensitivity analysis for parameterization and implement a Bayesian approach using the sampling importance resampling method to calibrate the model and produce posterior distributions for the most sensitive parameters.